Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 The owners should be blamed for Chris’s behaviour since they never trained him.

-Jon reveals the area is not cut out for expensive drinks and it is up to the bar to cater to the crowd.
+Jon reveals the area is not cut out for expensive drinks.

-There is a Bevinco report and $492 was lost by overpouring the previous Saturday.
+$492 was lost by overpouring during the previous Saturday service.

-Jon asks for one of the owners to be the responsible party for the bar and Miles is put forward by Henry.
+Jon asks for one of the owners to be the responsible party for the bar.

 Jon introduces his experts who will train the staff.

-Ashley takes the bar staff through making basic cocktails focusing on pour counts and speed.
+Ashley takes the bar staff through making basic cocktails, focusing on pour counts and speed.

 Vic takes the kitchen staff on making a patty melt grilled cheese sandwich.